It's unlawful to discriminate against employees with protected characteristics. Below, we unpack these traits and how to improve workplace diversity.

 These characteristics represent the cornerstone of a fair and inclusive workplace.

 Each of the nine protected characteristics addresses an aspect of a person's identity that could be the reason for unfair treatment, discrimination or harassment.
-Employers need to ensure all employees are treated equally and not discriminated against based on these protected characteristics.
+Employers must need to ensure all employees are treated equally and not discriminated against based on these protected characteristics.

 This characteristic protects individuals of all ages from discrimination.
 Age bias can occur at any stage of employment, from recruitment to retirement.
 Employers can mitigate age discrimination by using inclusive language in job postings and ensuring equal access to training and development opportunities.